Gaming managers and employees

 Training courses need to be recognised by the Independent Gambling Authority (IGA).

-There are basic and advanced training courses provided by:
+Basic and advanced training courses are provided by:

 Australian Hotels Association SA Branch (AHA|SA)

 Phone: (08) 8232 4525